Relive the Sugar Era at Hacienda La Esperanza

 Lastly, we stop in the drying house, where the end result of the mill was put into barrels and the sugary liquid was allowed to dry an become sugar crystals.
 In this room, the also have an original blood mill, which was turned by animals or slaves, and required people to manually place the cane into the rollers to press out the juice.
 Unfortunately, all too often, hands or arms would accidentally (or sometimes on purpose, for punishment) be crushed between the wooden rollers (hence the name).

 The tour is educational and thought-provoking.
 Hacienda La Esperanza is a real local treasure.
 A complete history of Puerto Rico’s past is important to preserve, and this tour gives you the chance to learn about the sugar era — both the good and the bad parts.
 The total of those parts has had a huge impact on modern day Puerto Rico, culturally, demographically, culinary, and musically.
 Education about the past is our only hope of learning from our mistakes.

 Tours are by reservation only.
 Tours are offered mostly weekends, but check for exact dates and times on their page.
 Usually only the 2pm tour is in English.
 Cost depends on age…pay when you book reservation online

 Wear comfortable walking shoes and bring a bottle of water.

 Tours last 1 to 1½ hours.

-You can visit the Conservation Trust web site for more information or to make a reservation for the tours within the next week.
+You can visit the schedule on their web site for more information or to make a reservation for the tours.